-You have the option to enroll in a PPO, EPO or IHM Plan for the 2017 plan year.
-Although they each have different provider networks, all plans cover the same services (like preventive care, specialty care, lab services and x-rays, hospitalization and surgery, routine vision care, and mental health/substance abuse treatment).
+You have the option to enroll in a PPO, EPO or IHM Plan.
+Although they each have different provider networks, all plans cover the same services (such as preventive care, specialty care, lab services and x-rays, hospitalization and surgery, routine vision care, and mental health/substance abuse treatment).
 Below is more information about each plan.